-12. Bring samples to Department of Geography and Geology, University of Copenhagen.
+12. At the end of the season bring samples to Department of Geography and Geology, University of Copenhagen.

 9.5.1 Input of data to local database

 Write results from the field charts in the template "River water" (GeoBasis/River water and save data in (GeoBasis/River water/Data).